MahmadSharaf/Cheat-Sheets/Web Development/Backend frameworks/django.md

   - `view` argument is a string that points to the `views.py` file which will be connected to the URL pattern found in `route`.
   - `kwargs` is an optional argument.
 It allows to pass in keyword arguments to the view.
   - `name` is an optional argument.
 It allows to name the URL for referencing elsewhere in the project.
-- Example for Function Based View:
+- Create a Function Based View (FBV) or a Class Based View (CBV)
   - In `views.py` file under an App component:

     ```py
     from django.http import HttpResponse

+    # Example for Function Based View:
     def simple_view(request):
       return HttpResponse("Simple View")

+    # Example for Class Based View
+    class SimpleView(TemplateView):
+      template_name = 'classroom/home.html'
     ```

-  - To connect this view FBV to a URL routing, you need to add it as a `path` function to string `urlpatterns`.
+  - To connect this view to a URL routing, you need to add it as a `path` function to string `urlpatterns`.
   - Create (If not exists) `urls.py` file under the App folder:

     ```py
     from django.urls import path
     from . import views

-    urlpatterns = [
     # '' is a route for the home page.
 But since this urls.py file under an app component,
     # the home page for the app.
 In other words, this is the routing for the webpages after being directed to www.domain.com/my_app/
+    urlpatterns = [
+        # FBV
         path('',views.simple_view)
+        # CBV
+        path('',views.SimpleView.as_view())
     ]
     ```